Photography Tour Overview: Travel Images' European Alps

 our two-night stay in Berchtesgaden National Park.

-On day 2 we’ll be on the spot at dawn for the first light on
+On day 2 we’ll be at a lakeside spot at dawn for the first light on

 the Watzmann massif and surrounding peaks.
 Breakfast back at our